[Greater DC]

 Fast Facts:

-• Fifty-eight percent of households were renters and 40 percent of renters had unaffordable housing costs.
+• Fifty-nine percent of households were renters and 40 percent of renters had unaffordable housing costs.

 • Arlington has not adopted the 2030 COG housing targets but has established a local goal for 17.7% of rental housing stock to be affordable at 60% of AMI or less and 28.4% of new ownership stock to be affordable between 80-120% of AMI by 2040.